srkraut/sigma-docs/docs/module/currency.md

 ## Additional Information

-Xibo should accept any date format that is in a correct PHP date format, the following characters are recognised and can be used:
+Sigma-DS should accept any date format that is in a correct PHP date format, the following characters are recognised and can be used:

 <!-- table required -->